The Consumer Credit Act governs the licensing of, and other controls on traders who supply credit, or goods and services on credit.

 Failure to provide the statement

-If the creditor fails to give the debtor an annual statement, then he is not entitled to enforce the agreement during the period of his non-compliance, and the debtor is not liable to pay any interest during this period.
+If the creditor fails to give the debtor an annual statement, then they are not entitled to enforce the agreement during the period of his non-compliance, and the debtor is not liable to pay any interest during this period.

 The debtor is also not liable to pay any default sum that would have become payable during the period of non-compliance or that would have become payable after the end of that period in connection with a breach of the agreement occurring during that period.